j-cam/hajime/README.md

 A gulpified tool to help begin front-end production sooner.

+## Setup

+Clone the repo by running `git clone https://github.com/j-cam/hajime-boilerplate.git project-name` where `project-name` is the name of your project.
+Run `npm install` then run `gulp` from inside the project folder you just created.

 ## Todos

-- Add boilerplate JS stuffs
+- ~~~Add boilerplate JS stuffs
-  - Modernizr
+  - ~~Modernizr
 - Flesh out the readme...